-10 Best iPhone & Android Apps for Bipolar Disorder
+The 13 Best Bipolar Disorder iPhone & Android Apps of 2013

-This visually stunning app with cheery graphics takes the mood diary one step further.
-Sure, you can create notes and recognize time-based feeling patterns on summary charts.
-But it one-ups some of the competing apps by offering reminders to record your dispositions at designated times and an interactive, animated mood chart.
-You can also hashtag your emotions, medication, and sleep, so that you can spot triggers and discover how your moods change over a longer period of time.
+When shifting emotions are an issue, keeping a mood diary can help you better understand and express how you feel.
+This Apple and Android app with cheery graphics takes the mood diary one step further.
+You can create notes and identify feeling patterns on summary charts.
+Plus, iMoodJournal reminds you to record your feelings at certain times.
+You can also hashtag your emotions, medication, and sleep, which can help you spot triggers and discover how your moods change over time.

-Since pictures are worth a thousand words, you can save time by taking self-portraits with each attitude shift, so that you can see how your mood affects your appearance.
-When you’re done tracking, you can share your temperament with friends on Facebook, in addition to your mental health provider.
+You can also take self-portraits with each attitude shift.
+Then you can see how your mood affects your appearance.
+When you’re done tracking, share your mood with friends on Facebook, and with your mental health provider.

 Bipolar Disorder Uncovered

 Bipolar disorder is more complicated than manic and depressive mood swings.
 Sifting through the complex and sometimes unreliable medical information online can leave you feeling overwhelmed, especially if you’re newly diagnosed.
 Let the Apple and Android Bipolar Disorder Uncovered app be your ultimate guide on bipolar.